How to Retrain Critical Thinking Skills

 This skill has also been shown to be a far more reliable predictor of success than raw intelligence, which is largely genetic.
 Critical thinking skills can be picked up and developed through training, with the benefits of critical thinking resonating over time.
 Employees who have developed excellent critical thinking skills will focus more on the big picture rather than on minute details, increasing their productivity and job satisfaction.

 The ability to think critically in the workplace has been shown to increase employee creativity, enhance job performance, and make for stronger leaders.
 Employees who have been away from the workplace for an extended period, or who have been dealing with large amounts of stress - as we all have in 2020 - may not currently be practicing critical thinking skills in the workplace.
 They may require additional training to once again become productive and effective members of the team.
 Thankfully, retraining and improving critical thinking skills in the workplace is simple - especially since these skills can be learned and developed by anybody.
-Productivity gains can be managed with a tool like Prodoscore, which tracks productivity in actionable metrics.
+Productivity gains can be managed with a tool which tracks productivity in actionable metrics.

 Promote a learning environment